lambdaclass/concrete/ROADMAP.md

 ### Phase Boundary And Graduation

-15. Phase 7.5 may close with a declared subset, but that subset must be honest:
+26. Phase 7.5 may close with a declared subset, but that subset must be honest:
     `concrete agent features --json`, help, audit output, and documentation list supported targets/features and `qbe_pending` cases.
 A program outside the subset receives a diagnostic; per-function or per-instruction fallback to LLVM is forbidden.
-16. Exercise the completed subset immediately in Phase 8: every new flagship workload that stays inside it runs interpreter/LLVM/QBE differential checks;
+27. Exercise the completed subset immediately in Phase 8: every new flagship workload that stays inside it runs interpreter/LLVM/QBE differential checks;
     exclusions require a named missing feature and roadmap owner.
 Record bugs found by the backend/differential suite in the bug corpus with the disagreement classification that exposed them.
-17. Graduation to a supported release backend occurs only in Phase 15: migrate QBE from the direct validation path onto `ValidatedBackendIR`, pass the full target/toolchain and C ABI matrices, integrate debug/source maps and incremental artifacts, attach translation-validation status, define optimization/tool-version policy, and pass release/platform soak gates.
+28. Graduation to a supported release backend occurs only in Phase 15: migrate QBE from the direct validation path onto `ValidatedBackendIR`, pass the full target/toolchain and C ABI matrices, integrate debug/source maps and incremental artifacts, attach translation-validation status, define optimization/tool-version policy, and pass release/platform soak gates.
     Until then `--backend qbe` is explicitly experimental and its native result remains backend-trusted/test evidence.
-18. After the QBE backend is stable, evaluate—but do not automatically adopt—a second complementary target.
-Prefer WebAssembly when portability, sandboxed memory, or structured-control-flow pressure is the goal; prefer Cranelift when fast native/JIT compilation or a broader production backend is forced.
+29. After the QBE backend is stable, evaluate a complementary target rather than starting one in parallel.
+WebAssembly is the provisional next backend, governed by Phase 15.25's entrance criteria and narrow Wasm32/WASI scope.
+    This is not an implementation commitment until those criteria pass.
+    Cranelift remains the alternative if a forcing workload instead requires fast native/JIT compilation or a broader production backend.
 C emission, libgccjit, MLIR, and direct machine code remain comparison options, not parallel commitments.
-No fourth execution path starts without a bug class or workload that QBE plus LLVM cannot pressure effectively.
+No additional execution path starts without a bug class or workload that LLVM plus QBE cannot pressure effectively.
-19. Define and gate QBE-IL legality independently of execution.
+30. Define and gate QBE-IL legality independently of execution.
 Add a pure verifier for Concrete's typed QBE AST (definition-before-use where QBE requires it, unique temporaries/blocks/symbols, legal base/extended type positions, phi predecessor agreement, terminator completeness, entry-block